“Nobody understands me! Do you get that?”

 The project “Sandwiched” consists of two parts.

-In the first part, we follow the sandwich man on his highly individual quest for an audience through Ostend.
-Apart from that, the sandwich man takes a dive into time and returns to the Ostend of a hundred years ago.
+In the first part, we follow Geert the sandwich man on his highly individual quest for an audience through Ostend.
+After Geert’s passing, a lot of ideas were left unfinished.
+Some of these were picked up in a series of old postcards, so the sandwichman takes a dive into time and returns to the Ostend of a hundred years ago.

 In collaboration with the City of Ostend, Department of Leisure.